swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }

 extension Collection where Element: Equatable {
+    /// Returns a new collection of the same type by removing `prefix` from the
+    /// start.
+    /// - Parameter prefix: The collection to remove from this collection.
+    /// - Returns: A collection containing the elements that does not match
+    /// `prefix` from the start.
     public func trimmingPrefix<Prefix: Collection>(_ prefix: Prefix) -> SubSequence
         where Prefix.Element == Element
 }

 extension Collection where SubSequence == Self, Element: Equatable {
+    /// Removes the initial elements that matches `prefix` from the start.
-    public mutating func trimPrefix<Prefix: Collection>(_ prefix: Prefix) where Prefix.Element == Element
+    /// - Parameter prefix: The collection to remove from this collection. public mutating func trimPrefix<Prefix: Collection>(_ prefix: Prefix) where Prefix.Element == Element
 }

 extension RangeReplaceableCollection where Element: Equatable {
+    /// Removes the initial elements that matches `prefix` from the start.
-    public mutating func trimPrefix<Prefix: Collection>(_ prefix: Prefix) where Prefix.Element == Element
+    /// - Parameter prefix: The collection to remove from this collection. public mutating func trimPrefix<Prefix: Collection>(_ prefix: Prefix) where Prefix.Element == Element
 }

 extension BidirectionalCollection where SubSequence == Substring {
+    /// Returns a new subsequence by removing the initial elements that matches
+    /// the given regex.
+    /// - Parameter regex: The regex to remove from this collection.
+    /// - Returns: A new subsequence containing the elements of the collection
-    public func trimmingPrefix<R: RegexProtocol>(_ regex: R) -> SubSequence
+    /// that does not match `prefix` from the start. public func trimmingPrefix<R: RegexProtocol>(_ regex: R) -> SubSequence }
-}

 extension RangeReplaceableCollection
   where Self: BidirectionalCollection, SubSequence == Substring {
+    /// Removes the initial elements that matches the given regex.
-    public mutating func trimPrefix<R: RegexProtocol>(_ regex: R) }
+    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix<R: RegexProtocol>(_ regex: R) }
 ```